19hours/sg-statutes/Acts/Immigration Act.md

 (h) without lawful excuse hinders or obstructs any removal under the provisions of this Act;

-(i) gives, sells or parts with possession of any entry or re-entry permit, pass or certificate in order that it may be used in contravention of paragraph (j);
+(i) gives, sells or parts with possession of any entry or re-entry permit, pass, Singapore visa or certificate in order that it may be used in contravention of paragraph (j);

 [33/2007 wef 01/12/2007]

-(j) uses any entry or re-entry permit, pass or certificate issued to any other person as if it had been lawfully issued to himself;
+(j) uses any entry or re-entry permit, pass, Singapore visa or certificate issued to any other person as if it had been lawfully issued to himself;

 [33/2007 wef 01/12/2007]

-(k) by making a false statement obtains or attempts to obtain an entry or re-entry permit, pass or certificate for himself or for any other person; or
+(k) by making a false statement obtains or attempts to obtain an entry or re-entry permit, pass, Singapore visa or certificate for himself or for any other person; or

 [53/2004 wef 15/01/2005]

 [33/2007 wef 01/12/2007]

-(l) uses or without lawful authority has in his possession any forged, unlawfully altered or irregular entry or re-entry permit, pass or certificate or other document issued under this Act or the regulations, or any permit, pass or certificate or other document so issued on which any endorsement has been forged or unlawfully altered,
+(l) uses or without lawful authority has in his possession any forged, unlawfully altered or irregular entry or re-entry permit, pass, Singapore visa or certificate or other document issued under this Act or the regulations, or any permit, pass or certificate or other document so issued on which any endorsement has been forged or unlawfully altered,

 [53/2004 wef 15/01/2005]